The Dregs of History – Hengist (1047 – 1096)

 Hengist was born in 1038 in London.
 He grew up being very inquisitive and gained a reputation for asking difficult questions.
 Some things really bothered Hengist, but they were not the things that usually bothered other people.

-He worried a lot about where wind came from.
-He worried about where wind went.
-He puzzled about why wind blew at different speeds, and especially about why it came from different directions.
+He worried a lot about where the wind came from.
+He worried about where the wind went.
+He was puzzled about why the wind blew at different speeds, and especially about why it came from different directions.
 You would realise that he worried a lot.